 If you are using a floor loom then you will need to measure out your warp using either a warping board or a warping mill.
 Since your floor loom warp is usually pretty long, it’s really important to tie off sections of your warp to keep everything in place while you are transferring it.
 This also applies to warping your rigid heddle loom if you’re not direct warping.

 Using a warping board or mill?
 You will need warp ties.

 There’s nothing stopping you from using fresh new yarn, but why would you?

-These warp ties are small pieces of yarn that aren’t going to be a part of your finished weaving.
-They don’t need to match – they don’t even need to be pretty!
+These warp ties are small pieces of yarn that are not going to be a part of your finished weaving.
+They do not need to match – they don’t even need to be pretty!
 Or strong!
 They only need to be long enough to go around your warp.

 I do recommend using your colorful scraps for this if you have any.
 They will be a lot easier to differentiate from your warp yarn and you will be less likely to cut the wrong yarn when taking them off.